pkhuong/pkhuong.github.io/source/_posts/2021-08-01-slitter-a-less-footgunny-slab-allocator.markdown

 improve the observability of the calling program, and wish to:

-- track the number of objects allocated and recycled in each allocation class
+- track the number of objects allocated and recycled in each allocation class.
-- sample the call stack when the heap grows
+- sample the call stack when the heap grows.
-- track allocation and release call stacks for a small fraction of objects
+- track allocation and release call stacks for a small fraction of objects.

 Here's how it currently works, and why we decided the world needs yet another memory allocator.